engrit-illinois/Audit-MisconfiguredGpos/README.md

     - A tally of how many such GPOs were found.
   - Whether each matching GPO has Computer of User settings which are identical to other matching GPOs.
     - A tally of how many such GPOs were found.

+### -GetDuplicates
+Optional switch.
+Only valid when `-GetFullReports` is also specified.
+Ignored otherwise.
+If specified, each matching GPO is compared to each other matching GPO to determine which GPOs have identical settings.
+This is done separately for Computer and User settings.
+Warning: This will increase runtime and memory usage _dramatically_.

 ### -Csv
 Optional string.